-The advantage of this approach is that we believe that the methods given throughout Section 3.2-3.4 are well-able to deal with nonlinear equality constraints, while any of the barrier/interior-point, affine scaling, or [13] algorithms are especially suited to linear, and particularly simple bound, constraints.
-Indeed, a careful combination of the Byrd-Omojokun and Coleman-Li approaches forms the basis of the algorithm proposed by [6] and implemented as NITRO by [7], while the method proposed by [71] (see also [68, 69, 70]) is essentially a Vardi-like primal-dual method.
+The advantage of this is that we believe that the methods given throughout Section 3.2-3.4 are wellable to deal with nonlinear equality constraints, while any of the barrier/interior-point, affine scaling, or Coleman and Li (1996) algorithms are especially suited to linear, and particularly simple bound, constraints.
+Indeed, a careful combination of the Byrd-Omojokun and Coleman-Li approaches forms the basis of the algorithm proposed by Byrd et al. (1996) and implemented as NITRO by Byrd et al. (1997), while the method proposed by Yamashita, Yabe and Tanabe (1997) (see also Yamashita and Yabe, 1996a, 1996b, and Yabe and Yamashita, 1997) is essentially a Vardi-like primal-dual method.
 Both of these methods are reported to perform most effectively in practice.

-There are some disadvantages of adding slack variables.
+There are still some disadvantages of adding slack variables.
 Firstly, we have most definitely increased the dimension of the problem.
 To counter this, it is important to realize that the dominant cost of most algorithms (at least when function values are inexpensive) tends to be that for the linear algebra.
 In practice, significant algebraic savings may be made be recognising that slack variables only occur linearly in the problem reformulation, and each slack variable is associated with a single constraint.
 The second disadvantage is that a suitable scaling of the slack variables is often difficult to find-in practice, it is more usual to pick the slacks so that c(x) - Dv = 0 and $v \ge 0$, where the diagonal matrix D is supposed to reflect "typical" values of c(x), but the very fact that c is nonlinear indicates that a uniformly good D may be hard to determine.
 This has further repercussions for trust-region methods since it is usual to scale the trust-region norm to account for different scalings of the variables.
-We also note that in practice the trust-region scaling needs to reflect the interaction between the nonlinear constraints and the simple bounds (see [14]).
+We also note that in practice the trust-region scaling needs to reflect the interaction between the nonlinear constraints and the simple bounds (see Conn et al., 1999).